TalebRafiepour/FontinatorView/README.md

 # FontinatorView
-a simple library for adding custom fonts to views in Android
+a simple library for adding custom fonts in views On Android

 ```
 dependencies {